-Renzo Tonin & Associates has completed a noise and vibration impact assessment as part of an EIS for the Project.
+Renzo Tonin & Associates has completed an updated noise and vibration impact assessment as part of the Additional Information for the Project.

 The objective of this report is to assess noise and vibration levels from the Project against relevant noise and vibration objectives.
+Overall, the outcomes of this assessment (including consideration of the refined the mine plan) are very similar to those in the Draft EIS.